 Product availability awareness

 When a customer orders a product from your company, they expect it to be available.
 That means you need to be absolutely positive what is your warehouse shelves, when to reorder, and how much is coming and going.
 Positive customer experience is key.

 Customers today demand and expect lightning fast delivery of product as well.
 A smoothly running fulfillment system ensures you can meet that demand, keep customers satisfied, and increase online shipping options for continued business growth.

 The best way to ensure efficient movement of product is to classify it into specific groups, including highest volume, customer demand, newest product, or seasonal.
 Intentionally store these items in a warehouse location that allows fast picking, packing, and delivery to an outgoing truck.
 Less time fulfilling orders means more of them go out the door.

 Automation in fulfillment is more than simply employing robotic product pickers or conveyors to trucks.
-It includes many other variables such as improving inventory scanners, using smartphone apps to track inventory, or designating specific names to products based on how fast they move.
-This will also cut down on company warehousing costs, establish efficient and reciprocating relationships with vendors, and provide real-time metrics to help other departments develop and execute a solid strategy for growth.
+It includes many other variables such as improving inventory scanners, using smartphone apps to track inventory, or designating specific names to products based how fast they move.
+This will also cut down company warehousing costs, establish efficient and reciprocating relationships with vendors, and provide real-time metrics to help other departments develop and execute a solid strategy for growth.